Can Collaborative Divorce help me minimize the emotional and financial costs of divorce litigation?

 There’s been an affair.
 Can I collaborate?

 Yes.
-Affairs are not barriers to a successful collaborative divorce process.
-In fact, almost all collaborative divorces involve affairs.
+Affairs are not barriers to a successful Collaborative Divorce process.
+In fact, so many Collaborative Divorce cases involve affairs.
 Affairs, although very painful, are often a symptom, not a cause.
 While revenge is a natural reaction, it is a myth that you are better off in litigation with a gladiator.
 Aggressive litigation tactics to “make her pay” often backfire.

 I don’t trust my spouse.
 Can I collaborate?

 Yes.
 It’s natural not to trust your spouse during your divorce.
-In collaboration, not only can you trust your lawyer and the two neutral professionals, but your spouse’s lawyer is not your enemy.
-While your lawyer is always your advocate, both collaborative professionals are trained to work as part of a team in a sophisticated process which recognizes that meeting both clients’ needs is the best possible outcome for the divorcing couple.
-The collaborative model may be the smartest place to put your trust.
+In Collaborative Divorce not only can you trust your lawyer and the two neutral professionals, but your spouse’s lawyer is not your enemy.
+While your lawyer is always your advocate, both collaborative professionals are trained to work as part of a team in a sophisticated process, which recognizes that meeting both clients’ needs is the best possible outcome for the divorcing couple.
+Collaborative Divorce may be the smartest place to put your trust.

 Savvy business people seem to prefer collaborating.
 Why?